 Recent graduates have secured graduate jobs that pay around £28,000 a year, with companies such as McLaren Automotive, General Motors and Nissan.

 Our recent graduates have gone on to work for companies such as McLaren Automotive, General Motors, Jaguar, Perkins Engines and Parametrics Technology.
-Other graduates conduct research within major automotive manufacturers such as Ford, Vauxhall and Nissan.
+Other graduates conduct research with major automotive manufacturers such as Ford, Vauxhall and Nissan.